OChacon/CS351Project3/README.txt

 Project 3: 351crawler README

 To Run:
-	1) Run the runme.sh with arg "dbmake"
-		-This fetches the first five pages from the WikiCFP, parses the info, makes a database, and stores all the parsed info inside.
+	1) Run the runme.sh with arg "dbmake" [ex: "bash runme.sh dbmake"] -This fetches the first five pages from the WikiCFP, parses the info, makes a database, and stores all the parsed info inside.
 		-The program waits 6 seconds inbetween fetching another request to WikiCFP